 Sir William Wallace, or The Wallace, is one of the most powerful, most evocative, and most well recognised figures from Scottish history.
-It is a fair bet that today his name is better known worldwide than most of Scotland's monarchs combined.
+It is a fair bet that today his name is better known worldwide than most if not all of Scotland's monarchs.
 Yet he was never a king; his notable deeds took place over a very short period of time, part of which he actually spent in France; he fought just two major battles and emerged with a score of won one and lost one; he resigned from his job; and in the end he was betrayed and executed.
 The wider picture in Scotland at the time is set out in our Historical Timeline.

 There's a contradiction here.
 Behind it lies the stunningly good press that William Wallace has received over the centuries.
 Most notably, the bard Blind Harry wrote an epic 1470 poem, The Acts and Deeds of Sir William Wallace, Knight of Elderslie.
 This introduced the story of Wallace as the heroic figure we now all know, at times without too much regard for the actual historical facts.
-When the Victorians got hold of the story the outcome was the construction of the magnificent Wallace Monument near Stirling.
+When the Victorians got hold of the story the outcome was the construction of the magnificent National Wallace Monument near Stirling.
 Wallace's reputation in his native Scotland was secure.

 But it was not Blind Harry who brought Wallace's story to the attention of a worldwide audience, it was Mel Gibson.
 His 1995 film Braveheart added another layer of artistic license to the one already applied by Blind Harry.
 The result has been criticised for its lack of historical accuracy.
 But critics of what is, without doubt, a superbly entertaining and enormously popular film, miss the point.